apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

 The Cursor Module is made up of 7 classes.

 1. ResponseCursor
-	a.
-This is the cursor that gets returned in the response after the filter has run.
+	* This is the cursor that gets returned in the response after the filter has run.
-	b.
-The flow defined by the Response cursor is as follows
+	* The flow defined by the Response cursor is as follows
 		1. Set cursor(s) that are made up of a Integer and a CursorEntry
 		1. Response Cursor gets initalized
 		1. We go into the CursorEntry class that consists of the Cursor ( of a raw type ) and the serializer that we would use to parse the Cursor.
 1. RequestCursor
-	a.
-Contains some information on the parsedCursor
+	* Contains some information on the parsedCursor
-	b.
-This gets populated by either the User ( using a cursor that we've given them), or by the pipeline feeding the cursor into the next stage.
+	* This gets populated by either the User ( using a cursor that we've given them), or by the pipeline feeding the cursor into the next stage.
-	c.
-Could be
+1. AbstractCursorSerializer
+	* Used exclusivly in the read module and should probably be refactored there
+	* Is a CursorSerializer that implements the the base cursor methods.
+1. CursorSerializerUtil
+	* Defines the type of serialization we encode the cursors with.
+In this case Smile Jackson Serialization.

 ***
 ###Indepth Read Module Explanation
  ![Top Level Pipeline Diagram](https://github.com/apache/incubator-usergrid/blob/c3897d3abac7226d9a93a831c020567abd00536c/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/read/ReadDiagram.jpg?raw=true =1300x1000)

-1. CandidateResultsFilter
-	* Is an interface
-	* Extends PipelineOperation
-	* Defines the types that will be requried in the filter.
-While not visible in the diagram the CandidateResultsFilters will consist of a <Id, CandidateResults>.
-	* Primary filter that will be used for interfacing with ES (Elasticsearch)
 1. Filter
 	* Extends generic PipelineOperation
-	* Primary used to interact with Graph and Entity modules
-	* Why do we use the filter in the ReadPipeline when we could also interchange the Canadiate Results filter?
-Is it just the type that differentiates it.
+	* Interacts with anything that classifies itself as a filter.
+	* Defines output as a element T and a FilterResult.
-1. AbstractSeekingFilter
+1. AbstractPathFilter
 	* This abstract filter is meant to be extended by any filter that requires a cursor and operations on that cursor.
 	* Extends from the AbstractPipelineOperation because a filter is a pipeline operation.
-	* Is used in the Graph and Elasticsearch submodules because those both use cursors.
+	* Is used in all the submodules as a way to deal with cursors.
 1. CursorSeek
-	* Protected internal class that lives in AbstractSeekingFilter
+	* Protected internal class that lives in AbstractPathFilter
 	* Whats the deal with only seeking values on the first call?
 Is this not similar to pagination?
 1. Collector
 	* Extends generic PipelineOperation
-	* Primary used to interact with Entity and Elasticsearch Packages
+	* Primary used to interact with the collect module
 	* Used to reduce our stream of results into our final output.
-1. CollectorState
-	* The state that holds a singleton collector instance and what type of collector the Collector filter should be using.
-	* The collector state gets initialized with a CollectorFactory and then gets set with which collector it should use for the Collector object that it holds.
-	* This is a private inner class within ReadPipelineBuilderImpl
 1. Elasticsearch Module
 	* Contains the functions we use to actual perform filtered commands that contain elasticsearch components.
 	* These will typically return Canadiate Result sets that will be processed by the collector.
-1. Entity Module
+1. Collect Module
 	* Contains a single filter that maps id's, and the collector that processes entity id's.
 1. Graph Module
 	* Contains the filters that are used to interact with the lower level Graph Module.